til-ai/til-25/rl/README.md

 The observation is a representation of the inputs the agent senses in its environment.
 See the [challenge specifications](https://github.com/til-ai/til-25/wiki/Challenge-specifications) in the Wiki for the meaning of each key.

 The length of the `"instances"` array is 1.

+During evaluation for Qualifiers, a GET request will be sent to the `/reset` route to signal that a round has ended, all agents are being reset to their starting positions (possibly with new roles), and any persistent state information your code may have stored must be cleared.

 ## Output